LyapLock: Bounded Knowledge Preservation in Sequential Large Language Model Editing: Experimental Setup

 \subsection{Implementation Details}

 In this work, all experiments are conducted on a single A100 (80GB) GPU.
 The hyperparameter configurations for LLaMA3 are based on AlphaEdit, while those for GPT2-XL and GPT-J are adapted from MEMIT.
 Specifically, for LLaMA3, the editing layers are set to \([4, 5, 6, 7, 8]\); for GPT2-XL, the editing layers are \([13, 14, 15, 16, 17]\); and for GPT-J, the editing layers are \([3, 4, 5, 6, 7, 8]\).
 For all models, the hyperparameter \(\alpha\) is uniformly set to 60, meaning that the threshold \(D\) is configured to be 60 times the baseline value \(D_{\text{base}}\).
-Our method takes an average of 2.06 seconds to edit a sample on LLAMA3, 1.78 seconds on GPT-J, and 0.50 seconds on GPT2-XL.